Order before 2PM for dispatch on the same day!

 The perfect size combination is one whereby the King has some, but not too much breathing space its position within the square & the smaller pieces, such as the pawns look equally at home on the same board.

-We recommend a suitalbe playing square size for all of our listed chess pieces.
+We recommend a suitable playing square size for all of our listed chess pieces.
 We will never recommend a chess board that is too small for the pieces, however it is normal for us to recommend one that is slightly smaller than the 75% rule would suggest.

 If you need any help in deciding on the appropriate board size please call or email us for advice.